5. Teaching Prepositions of Place : The Dead Fish Mystery

 What is it?
 It’s a flower.

 Is it pretty?
-No!
+Yes

 Yes, it is!….
-It’s gorgeous!
+It’s a gorgeous flower.

 Where is it?
 In the corner.